 Santa Marta's more of a hub for planning your next adventure like the Cuidad Perdida Trek or exploring some splendid Colombia beaches than a destination in and of itself.
 There's not much to see or do within the city itself.

 Check out the old Spanish Colonial architecture by going for a casual walk around the city center.

 Santa Marta and area Sightseeing Tour

 Outside the City

-- Ciudad Perdida (The Lost City) Trek – This 5 or 6 day jungle trek to old ruins is incredibly popular with backpackers.
+Ciudad Perdida (The Lost City) Trek – This five or six-day jungle trek to old ruins is incredibly popular with backpackers.
 While not particularly strenuous, trekkers must be willing to get wet and dirty.

 Interested in the “Lost City” Ciudad Perdida Trek?